graeme-lockley/llvm-cookbook/docs/higher-order-function.md

 # Higher-Order Function

-A language that supports higher-order functions is a language that treats functions as values which can be manipulated.
+A language that supports higher-order functions is a language that treats functions as values allowing these values to be manipulated.
 The scenarios looked at here only consider functions that have no free variables - in other words they accept arguments, return a result and, in their body, only reference global state.

 Taking a look at the following program.